neilpeterson/talk-terraform-workshop/7-terraform-workspaces/README.md

 - Workspace interpolation
 - Workspaces on the backend

+## First Workspace

+List the Terraform workspaces with the `terraform workspace list` command.
+To start, you should have only the `default` workspace.

 ```
 terraform workspace list
 ```

+Create a new workspace with the `terraform workspace new` command.

 ```
 terraform workspace new demo-workspace-001
 ```

+Update the `hello-world` app configuration to interpolate the workspace name into the configuration.
+This can be done with the `${terraform.workspace}` syntax.
+In this example, the Azure resource group name and container fqdn are appended with the workspace name.

 ```
 resource "azurerm_resource_group" "vote-app" {